barisx/CoveragableCode/README.md

 ```

 Now all is coveraged by tests.
-Now our function is coveragable.
+Now our last function `conversation` is coveragable.